couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 3. Edit `README.md` and bump the version numbers if applicable.
 4. Edit `docs/antora.yml` and bump the version number if application.
 5. Verify `compatibility.adoc` is up-to-date.
+6. For major or minor version bumps, review uncommitted API and consider promoting to committed.
-6. Verify the connector metadata `pom.xml` is up-to-date, particularly the `<requirements>` section.
+7. Verify the connector metadata `pom.xml` is up-to-date, particularly the `<requirements>` section.
-7. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).
+8. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).